 When I was 2-3 years old, tragically, Amur was hit by a car, so I don't remember him well, but as early as I CAN remember, I always begged my parents to get me a German Shepherd.
-Fortunately, they had enough sense not to get a GSD puppy as a present for a 4-year-old, so they had to go through a lot of temper-tantrums on the topic.
-Since I wasn't allowed to have the dog of my dreams, I studied all I could find about this breed, read military-dog training manuals cover-to-cover, and any book I could find about dogs, any dogs (there was no Internet!), even going as far as reading a detailed manual on how to give a poodle a show haircut, in 4 acceptable styles.
+Because of my father's job, we had to move a lot, and I couldn't get a GSD until I was 14.
+While I not-so-patiently waited to have the dog of my dreams, I studied all I could find about this breed, read military-dog training manuals cover-to-cover, and any book I could find about dogs, any dogs, including a detailed manual on how to give a poodle a show haircut, in 4 acceptable styles.

 While we lived in a small military town in Kazakhstan, as a kid, I enjoyed so much freedom running wild, collecting tulips in the desert, swimming with other kids in the lake, skating, and generally enjoying such a carefree childhood as you can now only read about in books.
 Since homeless dogs were quite a problem in Soviet Union (and still are in that region), I'd spend all my time after school "hanging out" with various street dogs.
 One of them, a 25 lbs. shepherd-terrier mix